exodus31/mern-attendance/README.md

 - **React:** Frontend library for building user interfaces.
 - **Node.js:** JavaScript runtime environment.

-## Contributing

-Contributions are welcome!
-Please fork this repository and submit a pull request.

 ## GitHub Repository

 You can find the project repository [here](https://github.com/exodus31/mern-attendance.git).